In fact, the 'Harry Potter' spin-off 'Fantastic Beasts' was supposed to be very different

 fantastic beasts turned out to be a welcome return to the magical world of writer JK Rowling.
 But since 2019, Rowling has gone out of her way to ruin fan experiences.

 Brochure fantastic beasts and where to find them is based on a fictional textbook from the works of Rowling, which was used at Hogwarts to teach students about wizarding creatures.
-The Fantastic Beasts and Where to Find Them tells the story of Newt Scamander in 1920s United States where he meets a well-known dark wizard.
+The film fantastic beasts tells the story of Newt Scamander in 1920s United States where he meets a well-known dark wizard.

 However, the original plan for the film was completely different!